DeepShift-Labs/MAGIST-Algorithm/SECURITY.md

 --->
 ## Reporting a Vulnerability

-If you have a severe security vunerability, DO NOT HESITATE to (email us.)[deepshiftlabs@outlook.com] Otherwise, please raise an issue with the `vunerability` tag.
+If you have a severe security vunerability, DO NOT HESITATE to [email us.](deepshiftlabs@outlook.com) Otherwise, please raise an issue with the `vunerability` tag.